support shared vgpu, eg: nvidia GRID

 |Category:||Core & System|

 Nvidia has released GRID, it can be shared by more than one vm.

 feature #3028: Delete pci devices from host when removing the VM.
 Always

 include VMID in PCI elements

 feature #3028: Print HostShare and HostXML into streams.
 Scheduler now parses PCI device lists

 feature #3028: Remove devices not shown in monitor from host.
 Recover

 constness of test method.
 Get rid of unneeded methods

-#2 Updated by 海涛 肖 over 6 years ago
+#2 Updated by 海涛 肖 almost 7 years ago

 Now a days, physical servers are coming up with graphic cards that have multiple GPUs, VMs running on cloud can leverage the high computation power of GPU to meet high graphics processing requirements like Auto-CAD, Photoshop etc. Also, there are cards in market which supports sharing of a GPU cards among multiple VMs by creating vGPUs for each VM, e.g. NVIDIA has introduced vGPU capable cards GRID K1 and K2 which allow multiple vGPUs on a single physical GPU.